christmagro/Leave-Management-System/README.md

 This application does not include a front end layer, however backend was designed to easly plug in a front end such as AngularJS.

+SQL Script including all tables and data can be found in the project parent folder named YoBetit_Leave_StructureAndData.sql